ProfessorNova/PPO-Humanoid/README.md

 ![Demo Gif](/docs/demo.gif)

-The above GIF showcases the performance of the PPO agent in the Humanoid-v5 environment after about 1000 epochs of training.
+The clip above showcases the performance of the PPO agent in the Humanoid-v5 environment after about 1000 epochs of training.

 ---